delta-io/delta-docs/static/quickstart_docker/README.md

    ```

 ### Delta Rust API

 1. This example uses the table generated in the [Delta Rust Python bindings](#Delta-Rust-Python-bindings) section.
 Please ensure you have already executed this step otherwise the example will not work.

-2. Rust is already installed in this docker and you will execute the script `examples/read_delta_table.rs` using the following command
+2. Execute the script `examples/read_delta_table.rs` to review the Delta table metadata.
 ```
 cd rs
 cargo run --example read_delta_table